 Kentik Detect’s deep storage of raw traffic data, combined with the ability to perform ad-hoc analytics, means that operations engineers can also get fast answers to critical diagnostic questions.
 For an example of the kind of rapid pivoting enabled by Kentik Detect, check out our post on source geography analysis of a DDoS attack.

 DDoS attackers have long-since crossed the chasm from enthusiasts to pragmatists, and their arsenal is now brimming with state-of-the-art technology that can easily overwhelm legacy appliance-based detection.
 Built on big data, Kentik Detect gives you the firepower to fend off this new breed of determined commercial attackers.

-If you're ready to experience Kentik Detect for yourself, sign up now to start a free trial, or contact us to arrange a guided demo.
-If you'd prefer to first learn more, check out our Kentik Detect for DDoS Protection solution brief and our white paper on The Case for Big Data DDoS Protection.
-Either way, given the true nature of the hoods inside those DDoS hoodies, sticking with the status quo isn't a viable option.
+If you’re ready to experience Kentik Detect for yourself, sign up now to start a free trial, or contact us to arrange a guided demo.
+If you’d prefer to first learn more, check out our Kentik Detect for DDoS Protection solution brief.
+Either way, given the true nature of the hoods inside those DDoS hoodies, sticking with the status quo isn’t a viable option.